aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/introduction/1465-What, Why and How of Data Visualisation.md

 ### **Why Data Visualisation?**

-A visual summary of information makes it easier to identify patterns, trends and outliers than looking through thousands of rows on a spreadsheet.
+A visual summary of information makes identifying patterns, trends, and outliers easier than looking through thousands of rows on a spreadsheet.

 It’s the way the human brain works.

-Since the purpose of data analysis is to gain insights, data is much more valuable when it is visualized.
+Since data analysis aims to gain insights, data is much more valuable when visualized.

 ### “A picture is worth a thousand words”

 Our eyes are drawn to colors and patterns.
-We can quickly identify red from blue, square from circle.
+We can quickly differentiate red from blue and a square from a circle.
 Our culture is visual, including everything from art and advertisements to TV and movies.

 Data visualization is another form of visual art that grabs our interest and keeps our eyes on the message.